 Edmund tells Albany to butt out, and Albany reminds him that he's only some illegitimate son of a lord.

 Regan tells Edmund to fight Albany on her behalf, but before Edmund can respond, Albany plays his trump card: he arrests both Edmund and Goneril for treason.
 Ah-ha!
 He reveals he knows they've been plotting against his life so they can get married.
 Albany orders that the trumpet sound three times—if nobody comes to challenge Edmund, then Albany will just have to challenge Edmund to a duel himself.

 Meanwhile, Regan's still belly-aching about how she's not feeling so hot.
 Goneril snickers and reveals to the audience that she's poisoned her sister.

 Edgar rushes in dramatically at the third trumpet call, and, still in disguise, challenges Edmund to a duel.

 In the midst of all this drama, Regan has to be escorted back to her tent.
-Goneril watches happily as her sister suffers – her evil plan to poison her sister and secure marriage to Edmund seems to be working.
+Goneril watches happily as her sister—her evil plan to poison her sister and secure marriage to Edmund seems to be working.

-In the duel, Edgar stabs Edmund in the guts.
-Goneril freaks out because Edmund is hurt.
-When Albany tries to confront her about her plot to murder him, she runs offstage.
+Albany tells Edgar not to kill Edmund—if he dies, Albany won't be able to throw him in prison.
+Goneril is freaking out because Edmund is hurt, and when Albany tries to confront her about her plot to murder him, she runs offstage.